-Mission partners are recruited by the World Mission Council in response to requests received from our partner churches across the world.
+Mission partners are recruited by the Faith Impact Forum in response to requests received from our partner churches across the world.

 Our partner churches are involved in quite specific projects and often ask for highly skilled and experienced people from such professions as ministers, lecturers, nurses, doctors, teachers, social workers, administrators, accountants and development workers.

-The World Mission Council would welcome a conversation with anyone who feel they are called to serve as a Mission Partner but who doesn’t feel that the current vacancies best suit their gifts, skills and experiences.
-Please contact email@example.com should you wish to discuss further your options.
+The Faith Impact Forum would welcome a conversation with anyone who feel they are called to serve as a Mission Partner but who doesn't feel that the current vacancies best suit their gifts, skills and experiences.
+Please contact email@example.com should you wish to further discuss your options.

 There are no vacancies working overseas at this time, please check back at a later date.

 The job description for the role is listed under each vacancy along with our application forms.